 The perfect snack to pack for a hike or weekend drive, this recipe is so good you’ll want to make two batches.
 Crispy rice cereal, corn flakes, and pretzel bits make for a crunchy, salty flavor that plays well with chocolate and peanut butter.
 You’ll never buy a prepackaged bar again!

 Yeah, these are pretty amazing.
-Three types of chocolate—protein powder, cocoa powder, and chips—make them the real deal, and a hint of almond butter and coconut keeps them from being too overwhelming.
+Three types of chocolate—chocolate chips, chocolate peanut butter, and cocoa powder—make them the real deal, and a hint of oats and honey keeps them from being too overwhelming.
 The fact that they’re kinda like eating cookie dough doesn’t bother us one bit.

 Ideal for grabbing as you run out the door, these balls feature uncooked quinoa.
 That’s right—raw.
-The protein-rich seed plus flaxseed and almonds makes them crunchy, but what you’ll really go for is the chocolate chips.
+The protein-rich seed (plus flaxseeds and almonds) makes them crunchy, but what you’ll really go for is the chocolate chips.
 Since they’re made in a food processor, you’ll get a little chocolate in every bite.

-Now you can feed your Girl Scout cookie addiction and feel kinda good about it since these have no hydrogenated oils or high-fructose corn syrup.
-Instead, five simple, clean ingredients create the exact same flavor, just in a little ball rather than a wafer cookie.
-Go ahead and freeze them, if you wish.
+Now you can feed your Girl Scout cookie addiction and feel kinda good about it, since these have no hydrogenated oils or high-fructose corn syrup.
+Instead, five simple ingredients create the exact same flavor, just in a little ball rather than a wafer cookie.
+Go ahead and freeze them if you wish.

 At one point or another, we’ve all experienced the joy of diving into muffin batter.
 Well, this recipe tastes just like that, and you don’t have to worry about raw eggs or excess sugar.
 Plus it’s gluten-free and vegan (with a Paleo option).

-The adult version of those Rice Krispies Treats you ate as a kid, these have all the crunch you desire, plus they won’t leave you hungry 10 minutes later.
-This recipe calls for peanut butter, but you can use any kind of nut or seed butter, and the balls will taste just as delicious.
-In fact, it’d be fun to play with different kinds to see what tastes best.
+Cookie dough meets granola bar in these surpisingly healthy no-bake bites.
+They taste just like dessert, but they’re packed with protein and nutrients.
+The recipe calls for peanut butter, but you can use any kind of nut or seed butter, and the balls will taste just as delicious.
+In fact, it’d be fun to play with different kinds to see which tastes best.

 It takes only five ingredients and 15 minutes to make this twist on the dessert—and it’s vegan.
-Plus, pecans are a good source of fiber and monounsaturated fats, so you can stock up on nutrients while you enjoy an evening (or any time of day) bite.
+Plus pecans are a good source of fiber and monounsaturated fats, so you can stock up on nutrients while you enjoy an evening bite.

 Why struggle with homemade pie crust when you can make these?
-Pumpkin, oats, almonds, and of course pumpkin pie spice makes them taste just like your mom's Thanksgiving dessert, but now you don’t need a fork—and portion control is easier.
-Plus, rather than baking, they set in the fridge.
+Pumpkin, oats, almonds, and pumpkin pie spice make them taste just like your Mom’s Thanksgiving dessert—but now you don’t need a fork.
+And rather than baking, they set in the fridge.